vince/gng/index.md

 #### Powers (Adaptations)

-Plantoids start the game with 1 randomly chosen **Adaptation** and an **Ability Die** of d4.
+Plantoids start the game with 2 randomly chosen **Adaptations** and an **Ability Die** of d4.
 This die is refreshed after a long rest.
 To use an **Adaptation**, first check the attribute that corresponds with what you are attempting to do, then roll the **Ability Die** to see if it decreases a step.

 **Reactive Adaptations (R)** can be triggered even when it isn't the targeted player's turn, and do not count as an action.
 If a roll of 20 is made while using an **Adaption**, the **Adaption** cannot be used again until the character finishes a long rest.